 bench research, or "first principles"

 Haines A. Evidence Based Practice in Primary Care, 2nd ed., London: BMJ Books, 2001.

 D. Computer-Based Simulation Information

 Mathematical modeling and computer simulation provide another type of information distinct from experimental

-risks.
-In the evidence reports, authors presented the results of simulations, the types of models used, and the reasoning
+In the Evidence Reports, authors present the results of simulations, the types of models used, and the reasoning